| RalphBorland.net |

-You may read a January 2006 biography on the South African art website ArtThrob.
+This website has been a record of my art work since about 2005.
+You can read a January 2006 biography about my production up until then, on the South African art website ArtThrob.

 Read more about my work below.